What types of data do we hold?

 The patient health data that CPRD holds has been processed in accordance with the Information Commissioner’s Office (ICO) Anonymisation Code of Practice.

-In England, NHS Digital, the statutory body legally permitted to receive identifiable patient data, collects and processes identifiable data on CPRD’s behalf to allow different datasets to be linked together.
-The data CPRD receives from NHS Digital is anonymised.
+In England, NHS England, the statutory body legally permitted to receive identifiable patient data, collects and processes identifiable data on CPRD’s behalf to allow different datasets to be linked together.
+The data CPRD receives from NHS England is anonymised.
 For more information about how the data is anonymised and the data linkage process see the Safeguarding patient data page.

 The legal bases for processing this information